zaiisao/Documentation/en/faqs/browser_support.md

 - Setting the video profile on Firefox does not take effect on the following devices:
   - MacBook Pro (13-inch, 2016, Two Thunderbolt 3 ports)
   - Windows 10 (MI)
-- On Firefox, when calling APIs to quality statistics, the values of some properties are 0.For example, when calling `getLocalAudioStats` to get the audio statistics of the local stream, the values of `RecordingLevel` 和 `SendLevel` are 0.
+- On Firefox, when calling APIs to get quality statistics, the values of some properties are 0.
+For example, when calling `getLocalAudioStats` to get the audio statistics of the local stream, the values of `RecordingLevel` and `SendLevel` are 0.

 ### Edge